Bone decalcification: Histology

 Since calcium-rich bones are exceedingly difficult to study, scientists use bone decalcification to make specimens available for their research.
 For example, bone decalcification has been used to examine cartilage and magnesium levels in order to understand bone decay.

 There are two categories of decalcifying agents for removing calcium ions: chelating agents and acids.
 The acids are further divided into weak (picric, acetic and formic acid) and strong acids (nitric and hydrochloric acid).
 The acids help produce a solution of calcium ions while the chelating agents take up the calcium ions.
 The most frequently used chelating agent is ethylenediaminetetraacetic acid (EDTA).

 Decalcification is a lengthy procedure, as bone pieces have to be left in the decalcifying agent for days to weeks, depending on the size of the bone.
 There are numerous methods to test when bone decalcification is complete, such as X-ray examination, chemical analysis, and measurement of specimen flexibility.

+Necessity

 Decalcification is necessary to obtain soft sections of the bone using a microtome.
 Every thin section of the bone that is cut can be processed (see tissue processing) like any other soft tissue of the body.